-which corresponds to the property of $d$-dimensional polytopes containing ${\bf 0},$ stating that the convex hull of a collection of points containing ${\bf 0}$ is the union of all $d$-dimensional simplices with vertex sets running over all cardinality $(d+1)$ sub-collections of the generating collection which contain ${\bf 0}.$ Subsets $\{ x_1, \ldots, x_d \} \subset \P$ have their spatial coordinates affinely independent with probability $1$ and thus the right-hand side in (\ref{PHIOPIS1}) is a.s. well defined; in the sequel we shall say that points of $\P$ are a.s. {\it in general position}.
-Observe that, in view of (\ref{PHIOKR}) and the fact that $\bigcup_{\{x_1,\ldots,x_d\} \subset \P} \Pi^{[]}[x_1,\ldots,x_d] \subset \phull(\P),$ (\ref{PHIOPIS1}) will follow as soon as we show that
+This statement corresponds to the property of $d$-dimensional polytopes containing ${\bf0},$ stating that the convex hull of a collection of points containing ${\bf0}$ is the union of all $d$-dimensional simplices with vertex sets running over all cardinality $(d+1)$ sub-collections of the generating collection which contain ${\bf0}.$ Subsets $\{ x_1, \ldots, x_d \} \subset\P$ have their spatial coordinates affinely independent with probability $1$ and thus the right-hand side in (\ref{PHIOPIS1}) is a.s. well defined; in the sequel we shall say that points of $\P$ are a.s. \textit{in general position}.